nitishSr/ecommerce-spring-integration/README.md

 * Move to order-service folder
 * Ensure the order-service is already running
-* Install RabbitMQ locally (on MAC you can run brew install rabbitmq)
-* Start up the RabbitMQ service in another terminal (on MAC use brew service start rabbitmq)
-* Note the port where rabbitmq is running (typically 5672)
-* If you gave some other credentials during install, use them, otherwise use default guest/guest
-* Update the values in application.properties file if required
 * To run test, simply run command - `mvn test`
 * You can switch to order-service terminal and see the order processing in action (console output)